Reddy0724/demo-repo/README.md

 hello world!
 wecome to git,
-now i add some text to it.
+now i add some text to it and
+let's move to vs code.